healthchecks/healthchecks/templates/docs/ruby.md

 # Ruby

-Below is an example of making a HTTP request to SITE_NAME from Ruby.
+Below is an example of making an HTTP request to SITE_NAME from Ruby.

 ```ruby
 require 'net/http'